open-telemetry/opentelemetry-java-instrumentation/CONTRIBUTING.md

 Now that we have working instrumentation, we can implement auto instrumentation so users of the agent do not have to modify their apps to use it.
-Make sure the `auto` submodule has a dependency on the `core` submodule and a test dependency on the `testing` submodule.
+Make sure the `auto` submodule has a dependency on the `library` submodule and a test dependency on the `testing` submodule.
 Auto instrumentation defines classes to match against to generate bytecode for.
 You will often match against the class you used in the unit test for manual instrumentation, for example the builder of a client.
 And then you could match against the method that creates the builder, for example its constructor.
 Auto instrumentation